 At the time, the councillor for Urban Planning, Housing and Strategic Projects, Óscar Fidalgo, said there was no signed agreement or guaranteed funding to develop the university residence initially planned.
 The Ajuntament argued then that building homes was a better response to the city’s current needs.
 More information at this link.

-Almost three years later, the project is taking shape as a residence that will house 139 endowment housing units for specific professional groups working in Palma.
+Almost three years later, the project is taking shape as a residence that will house 139 endowment housing units for specific professional groups working temporarily in Palma.

 A building marked by safety problems